bitsdesarrollo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/standard-nuxeo-cluster-ha-setup.md

 ---
-title: Standard Nuxeo Cluster With High Availability (HA) Setup
+title: Architecture Options For a Nuxeo Cluster
-description: This page details a standard recommended architecture option to deploy a Nuxeo cluster.
+description: This page covers common architecture options to deploy a Nuxeo cluster.
 review:
     comment: ''
     date: '2017-02-22'